ghalactic/github-release-from-tag/README.md

 # Set to true to produce releases in a draft state.
 draft: true

-checksum:
-  # Set to false to disable generation of checksum assets for releases.
-  generateAssets: false

 # Set to true to append automatically generated release notes to release bodies.
 generateReleaseNotes: true